Admissions Pre-College Summer Programs

-Marlboro’s (pre)college summer programs offer young adults the opportunity to study with college faculty members, and to build relationships with a group of other students passionate about learning, in the classroom and out.
+Marlboro College’s Pre-College Summer Programs offer young adults the opportunity to study with Marlboro College faculty members (ranked #1 in 2013 by Princeton Review), and to build relationships with a group of other students passionate about learning, in the classroom and out.
 Each program offers an introduction to college-level academic work, combined with hands-on exploration.
-Evenings provide time for fun group activities ranging from collective 'zine design to swimming in nearby South Pond.
+Evenings provide time for fun group activities ranging from collective 'zine design to ice cream at the Chelsea Royal.
 Space is limited to 12 participants per programs, creating vibrant communities with room for every voice.

 Messages from the Past